 - Don’t use your space heater in a damp area like a bathroom or basement.

 - Avoid plugging in any other electric appliance to the same outlet as your space heater.

 Once your space heater is set up properly, you still need to keep an eye on it.
 You should always be actively monitoring your heater while in use.
 The following tips can help you stay safe while using a space heater.

 - Keep children and pets away from your heater.

 - Inspect the outlet faceplate and cord while in use.
 If they feel hot to the touch turn off heater immediately and call an electrician or buy a new space heater.

 - Always watch your space heater.
 Make sure that you unplug it before you go to bed or leave the room.

 Offices are notorious for being drafty and cold all year round.
 It can be difficult to regulate the heat in a large open building with a lot of people.
 If you notice yourself shivering at your desk, a space heater is a good option to consider.
 However, make sure you follow your employers’ protocol.
 In addition, it’s always a good idea to tell more than one person you have a space heater so that they can double-check that it’s unplugged at the end of the day.

-ServiceMaster of Germantown is your local fire and water damage restoration expert in Germantown, TN.
+ServiceMaster of Germantown is your local fire and water damage restoration expert.
 As soon as you experience a fire, contact us at 901-853-3748.
 Rely on our team of experts to walk you through the entire process, even communicating directly with your insurance provider.
 We’re available 24/7 for emergency restoration services.
 Our team also provides extreme cleaning, floor care and more.
 The sooner you call, the more damage we can prevent.